hucker/hexout/readme.md

 ## Exceptions
-If data is provided that is out of range for bytes (0-255) a `ValueError` exception is thrown.
+If data is provided that is out of the range for bytes (0-255) a `ValueError` exception is thrown.